-Snap Cubes are another math manipulative that are perfect for forming letters.
+Snap Cubes are also called linking cubes or Unifix cubes.
+They are another math manipulative that are perfect for forming letters.
 Give students a bucket of snap cubes and a name mat and they’ll have a truly hands-on way to practice “writing” their name!

 Building Brick Name Mats

-I love using building bricks for letter and number formation.
+I love using building bricks, or Legos, for letter and number formation.
 With these building brick name mats, students get one more FUN way to learn their names.
 I definitely buy generic building bricks for this name practice activity.